se-queda/clickstream-intent-dashboard/README.md

 Database Setup

-Define schema and dimension tables – The sql/ directory contains scripts for creating the schema (clickstream), base fact table and dimension tables (dim_browser, dim_os, dim_region, dim_traffic and others).
+Define schema and dimension tables – The sql/ contains scripts for creating the schema (clickstream), base fact table and dimension tables (dim_browser, dim_os, dim_region, dim_traffic and others).
+Clean data - Cleans the cleackstream data by normalising columns names and casting. its in the scripts folder

-Load data – Load your clickstream data into the base fact table.
-Scripts in sql/ can be adapted to your data source.
+Load data – Load your clickstream data into the base fact table.Its also in the scripts folder.
+Scripts can be adapted to your data source.

 Create functions – SQL files under sql/Functions/ define functions such as get_kpis, get_weekday_vs_weekend and